 Parishes served by the school

-The school serves the parish of St Charles’ Catholic Church Gosforth
+The school serves the parish of St Charles’ Church, Gosforth, Newcastle upon Tyne.

 Published Admission Number

-The governing body has set its admission number at 30 pupils to be admitted to the reception class in the school year which begins in September 2017.
+The governing body has set its published admission number (PAN) at 30 pupils to be admitted to [the reception year] in the school year which begins in September 2019.